leematos/slate/README.md

     pageUp

 # Using Slate #

 ## Installing Slate ##

+**Note:** You must turn on the Accessibility API by checking System Preferences > Universal Access > Enable access for assistive devices to use Slate.

 You can download the latest Slate.app packaged as a .tar.gz [here](http://slate.ninjamonkeysoftware.com/versions/slate-latest.tar.gz).

-**Note:** You must turn on the Accessibility API by checking System Preferences > Universal Access > Enable access for assistive devices

 ## Configuring Slate ##

-Slate is configured using a ".slate" file in the current user's home directory.
-Configuration is loaded upon running Slate.
-You can also re-load the config using the "Load Config" menu option on the status menu (use this at your own risk.
-It is better to simply restart Slate).
+Slate will use the [global config](https://github.com/jigish/slate/blob/master/Slate/default.slate) by default .
+If you'd like to build your own configuration just add a ".slate" file to the current user's home directory.
+This configuration will be loaded when you start Slate.
+You can also re-load the config using the "Load Config" menu option on the status menu.
+(Load config may not change your config.
+In that case, restart Slate and the changes will be applied).

-**Note:** If no ".slate" file exists in the current user's home directory, the [default config file](https://github.com/jigish/slate/blob/master/Slate/default.slate) will be used.
+# How to configure Slate #

 Configuration is split into the following directives: